 - 1 rib celery

-- Rinse and spoon-size chop one head of fresh broccoli, or use 12 oz of frozen broccoli.
-Trim any larger florets into spoon size chunks.
+- Rinse and trim one large head of fresh broccoli, or use 12 oz of frozen broccoli.
+Trim any larger florets into spoon-size chunks.

 - Mince a small or ½ of a medium onion.
-Over medium-high heat, melt 4 tablespoons of butter.
-Add onion and saute until clearing—about 3 minutes.
+Melt 4 tablespoons of butter over medium-high heat.
+Add onion and saute until translucent, about 3 minutes.
 Add 1 clove of minced garlic and cook one more minute.

-- Decrease the heat to medium.
-Add ¼ cup flour and continue to cook and stir continually until browning some—about 3 minutes.
+- Reduce the heat to medium.
+Stir in flour and cook until lightly browned — about 3 minutes.

-- Slowly add two cups of chicken or vegetable broth, and stir to mix in the flour mixture.
+- Slowly add 2 cups of chicken or vegetable broth, stirring to incorporate the flour mixture.
 Add ½ teaspoon of salt and ½ teaspoon of black pepper.
-Allow to thicken some, then slowly add 2 cups of milk.
-Bring to a low boil and allow to thicken.
+Let thicken slightly, then slowly add 2 cups of milk.
+Bring to a low boil; simmer until thickened.

 - Add broccoli, cover, and turn down the heat to simmer.
 Simmer until broccoli is tender—about 20 to 25 minutes.